When do I have to have finished my PhD by to be eligible for the 2023 cohort application and selection process?

 We support bold ideas and that includes fundamental blue-skies academic research as well as applied research.
 In either case, we recommend you also articulate a vision as to how the proposal may have an impact, in both the short and longer-term, be that in science and/ or society.

-Linear or incremental extensions of your PhD studies are unlikely to be considered ambitious enough, we advise that there should at the very least be a new skill set to be learned through the pivot you are making.
-You should be feeling uncomfortable about what you don’t know in the new area.
-If you have already mastered the majority of skills needed to undertake your Fellowship research proposal then you are probably not suggesting a strong enough pivot.
+Even if you have switched disciplines during your PhD, linear or incremental extensions of your PhD studies are unlikely to be considered ambitious enough.
+We advise that there should at the very least be a new skill set to be learned through the pivot you are making.

 Can we make changes to the proposal that we have already submitted to our nominating institution?

 Yes, please approach the online application as a new exercise and ensure you address the requirements (and pay attention to the guidance notes) therein.
 You may draw on your university proposal (if your university requested one), but each nominating institution is likely to have a different internal process, and these do not take precedence over the requirements of our online application.